fmrtl73/pxdocs/content/shared/cloud-references-security-kubernetes-shared-secret-model-example-storageclass.md

 # StorageClass for non-CSI

-In the previous section, you saved the Kubernetes token in a secret called `px-user-token` in the `portworx` namespace.
+In the previous section, you saved the Kubernetes token in a secret called `px-user-token` in the `kube-system` namespace.
 Now you can create a storage class which points Portworx to authenticate the request using the token in the that secret.